openziti/ziti-doc/docfx_project/ziti/clients/linux.md

   less /tmp/ziti-dump.964315.dump
   ```

-* If the tunneler is crashing then it may be crucial to collect and analyze the core dump file.
+* If the tunneller is crashing then it may be crucial to collect and analyze the core dump file.
 You may need to enable saving core dumps depending upon your OS configuration.

   You can see how dump files are handled by inspecting this file, which is from Ubuntu 20.10.